Do You Really Need 24/7 Support? Setting the Right Service Hours as a Startup

 They won't solve urgent issues but do let customers know you'll respond soon.
 Combine with an on-call plan if you handle emergencies.

-Then you need a secure platform with proper logging and user access controls.
+You'll need a secure platform with proper logging and user access controls.
 You may also need stricter incident response timelines.

 5. Can outsourcing after-hours be affordable?